A user's guide to the topological Tverberg conjecture: Introduction

+The profs are based on a beautiful and fruitful interplay among combinatorics, algebra and topology.
+Namely, the arguments for positive solutions (\S\ref{s:posi}) use equivariant algebraic topology of configuration spaces.
+The arguments for counterexamples (\S\ref{s:coex}) use, besides that, elementary combinatorics and geometric topology (eliminating multiple intersections by an analogue of Whitney trick).

-{\bf Why this paper might be interesting.} We present a simplified explanation of easier parts of the arguments (proving and disproving the topological Tverberg conjecture), and give reference to more complicated parts.
+{\bf Why this survey might be interesting.} We present a simplified explanation of the arguments (proving and disproving the topological Tverberg and the $r$-fold van Kampen-Flores conjectures).
 Our exposition is accessible to non-specialists in the area.
-Our proof of $r$-fold Whitney trick (the Mabillard-Wagner Theorem \ref{t:mawa}) is simpler than the original one.
-In spite of being shorter, our exposition of other parts is not an alternative proof but just a different exposition making clear the structure and avoiding sophisticated language.
-If we use a theory, we state explicitly a result proved by this theory (\S\ref{s:posi}, \S\ref{s:oz}) in terms not involving this theory.
-This makes {\it application} of the result accessible to mathematicians not specialized in the theory; this also makes the proof and the theory more accessible.
-So if a statement is clear to a reader but the proof uses unknown notions, the reader can ignore the proof and go ahead using the statement.
-We also provide some historical details and remarks currently absent in other expositions \cite{BBZ, BZ}.
+We present a proof of $r$-fold Whitney trick (the Mabillard-Wagner Theorem \ref{t:mawa}) from \cite{AMSW}, which is simpler than the original one.
+Despite being shorter, our exposition of other parts is not an alternative proof but just a different presentation, making clear the structure and avoiding sophisticated language.
+When we use a certain theory, we explicitly state a specific result proved with the help of the theory (\S\ref{s:posi}, \S\ref{s:oz}) but in terms not involving the theory.
+This makes the {\it application} of the result accessible to non-specialists in the area, and it also makes both the proof of the result and the theory more accessible.
+So if a statement is clear to a reader but the proof uses unfamiliar notions, the reader can skip the proof and just make use of the statement.
+We present accurate description of references on counterexamples to the topological Tverberg conjecture (leaving to a reader distribution of credits), and specific critical remarks on misleading descriptions.

-{\bf Definition of a geometric realization $|K|$.} In this paper `an (abstract) finite $k$-dimensional simplicial complex' is abbreviated to `a $k$-complex'.
-Let $K$ be a $k$-complex.
-Denote by $V$ the set of its vertices.
-Define the {\it geometric realization} $|K|$ of $K$ by